rohan-sawhney/mcgp-resources/README.md

 This course, presented at the [Symposium on Geometry Processing Graduate School](https://sgp2024.github.io/program/#graduate-school), provides a broad overview of grid-free Monte Carlo methods for PDEs, with an emphasis on teaching the key principles of Monte Carlo, from sample generation and variance reduction to system design, by ways of WoS and its recent generalizations.

-## Associated Publications and Code
+## Associated publications and code

 The course material is based on the following publications:
 > Monte Carlo Geometry Processing [[Project](https://www.cs.cmu.edu/~kmcrane/Projects/MonteCarloGeometryProcessing/index.html), [Paper](http://www.rohansawhney.io/mcgp.pdf), [PhD thesis](http://rohansawhney.io/RohanSawhneyPhDThesis.pdf), [Talk](https://www.youtube.com/watch?v=zl9GtPX0LjM&feature=youtu.be)]<br>